 Use of all computer systems within the University is governed by the Computer Systems Regulations 2000.
 During enrolment each student signs a copy of these regulations, agreeing to abide by them, but experience shows that few read them.
 Please take the time to read them now.
 You will find a printed copy in the University Calendar.

 In those regulations, the term System Manager indicates the person assigned responsibility for a specific piece of equipment.
-In the case of equipment belonging to the Faculty of Computing and Mathematical Sciences (FCMS), or its constituent departments, and also that section of the campus network serving the FCMS, the Director of ITS has delegated his authority, in the first instance, to the Technical Support Group Manager of the Faculty of Computing and Mathematical Sciences.
+In the case of equipment belonging to the School of Computing and Mathematical Sciences (SCMS), or its constituent departments, and also that section of the campus network serving the SCMS, the Director of ITS has delegated his authority, in the first instance, to the Technical Support Group Manager of the School of Computing and Mathematical Sciences.

 Note: Please don't be misled by the lack of legalese in these principles.
 Failing to adhere to them may result in disciplinary action being taken.

 As a user of our computer systems, you: